NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

- - For Pleiades linescan camera models (:numref:`pleiades`) the value ``ACCURACY_STDV`` is read from the "DIM" XML file for each camera (in the *Absolute Horizontal Accuracy* secion of the camera model), and its square is used as the horizontal variance.
+ - For Pleiades linescan camera models (:numref:`pleiades`) the value ``ACCURACY_STDV`` is read from the "DIM" XML file for each camera (in the *Absolute Horizontal Accuracy* section of the camera model), and its square is used as the horizontal variance.

  - For Maxar (DigitalGlobe) RPC cameras (:numref:`rpc`), the values